holtgrewe/tracdox/trac-sphinx/source/Tutorial/Metafunctions.rst

        str[1] = temp;
    }

-Since this function only works for instances of [dox:String String<]:dox:`AminoAcid AminoAcid>`, we could try to make it more general by making a template out of it.
+Since this function only works for instances of :dox:`String String<`:dox:`AminoAcid AminoAcid>`, we could try to make it more general by making a template out of it.

 .. code-block:: cpp